 Additionally, as Bousquet works with clients in the healthcare industry, he also needs tools to enable his business that support their compliance needs.

 That’s why he signed a Business Associate Agreement (BAA) with CrashPlan to help meet Health Insurance Portability and Accountability Act (HIPAA) compliance requirements.

 “This was really important to me as my clients send me their medical history and other personal files,” says Bousquet.

 Bousquet has since shared his story and continued to offer advice on the need for cloud storage for lawyers.
-The value of CrashPlan for Small Business is not quantifiable for Bousquet as it has not only saved his documents, but thousands of dollars and many hours spent drafting documents for his cases.
+The value of CrashPlan is not quantifiable for Bousquet as it has not only saved his documents, but thousands of dollars and many hours spent drafting documents for his cases.

 “My advice to other lawyers?
 Back up now.
 If you’re not already doing it, you’re risking your business and client confidentiality,” says Bousquet.